 Because it’s away from cruise ships and airports, some people say that Pelican is the undiscovered gem of Southeast Alaska!
 However, Highliner Lodge & Charters has been "discovered."

-Highliner Lodge and Charters Inc. was conceived to bridge my past career in commercial fishing and my family’s future.
+Highliner Lodge was conceived to bridge my past career in commercial fishing and my family’s future.

 From the beginning, it was an ambitious and difficult construction project.
 It suited my hardscrabble personality as a wrestler and commercial fisherman, but it eventually evolved into a business that required me to relax more, develop personal relationships, and even have some fun!

 About two decades ago, we started rebuilding the oldest building in Pelican, AK.
 I didn’t know where I was going with the project then.
 I was thinking of turning it into a restaurant or a hotel.
 Either way, it would be a chance to learn new skills and start a business that the rest of my family could be involved in.

 At the time, I thought that some of the local charter fishing guys would bring their guest to the lodge.
 A few did, and that was interesting.